rust-lang/rust/src/doc/rust.md

   enum representation in C is undefined, and this may be incorrect when the C code is compiled with certain flags.
-- `simd` - on certain tuple structs, derive the arithmetic operators, which lower to the target's SIMD instructions, if any.
+- `simd` - on certain tuple structs, derive the arithmetic operators, which lower to the target's SIMD instructions, if any; the `simd` feature gate is necessary to use this attribute.
 - `static_assert` - on statics whose type is `bool`, terminates compilation with an error if it is not initialized to `true`.
-- `unsafe_destructor` - allow implementations of the "drop" language item where the type it is implemented for does not implement the "send" language item.
+- `unsafe_destructor` - allow implementations of the "drop" language item where the type it is implemented for does not implement the "send" language item; the `unsafe_destructor` feature gate is needed to use this attribute
 - `unsafe_no_drop_flag` - on structs, remove the flag that prevents destructors from being run twice.
 Destructors might be run multiple times on the same object with this attribute.